mpajunen/phamda/README.md

 ### Currying

 Nearly all of the functions use automatic partial application or **currying**.
-This means that you can call the `filter` function with only the predicate callback and get a new function:
+For example you can call the `filter` function with only the predicate callback and get a new function:

 ```php